Opera Singer Stephanie Blythe to Mentor Pepperdine Opera Students as Artist-in-Residence

 Blythe was named Musical America’s Vocalist of the Year for 2009.
 Her other awards include the 2007 Opera News Award and the 1999 Richard Tucker Award.
 She is also the artistic director of the Fall Island Vocal Arts Seminar at the Crane School of Music.

 These events are free and open to the public, with limited seating.
-For additional information, visit the Flora L. Thornton Opera Program page on the Pepperdine University website.
+For additional information about the performances, and to purchase tickets, visit the Center for the Arts website.